SPT-Leaderboard/Website/README.md

 ⚠️ AGAIN - Do not include a season number if you wanna have multiple seasons!

 ⚠️ Note that there's no ready back-end to proccess the data.
 You HAVE to write your own endpoint for leaderboard that'd accept POST requests and store players (in JSON, SQL or PHP, it doesn't matter how you want it to be later on)

+⚠️ All the variables or JSON keys the mod sends can be found at [SPT Leaderboard Client Mod](https://github.com/harmonyzt/SPT-Leaderboard) - just choose what you want to accept on the back end.
+They're all self-explanatory!

 ### You're good to go!
 Now you can play and rank up just like in present leaderboard with all of its features!